Jesus the Bridegroom, Astonishing New Perspective

 The Wedding Parade

-When the groom’s Father thought the groom’s preparations were complete, the groom gathered his male friends.
-They began a precession to the Bride’s house with trumpets (shofars) and loud shouts accompanied by music and dancing to warn the Bride the groom was coming (Rosh Hashanah, Day of trumpets).
+When the groom’s Father thought the groom’s preparations were finished, the groom gathered his male friends.
+They began a procession to the Bride’s house with trumpets (shofars) and loud shouts.
+Music and dancing accompanied them to warn the Bride the groom was coming (Rosh Hashanah, Day of trumpets).
 The colorful parade usually took place at night, with everyone carrying lamps.

 The groom’s best friend usually leads the parade.
 John the Baptist prepared the way for the Bridegroom.

-As it is written in the prophets, Behold, I send my messenger before thy face, which shall prepare thy way before thee.
+As it is written in the prophets, Behold, I send my messenger before thy face.
+He shall prepare thy way before thee.
 The voice of one crying in the wilderness, Prepare ye the way of the Lord, make his paths straight.
 (Mark 1:2-3)

-The Bride had been waiting with her maidens for the sound of the trumpets, not knowing exactly when her Bridegroom would come.
-Now, the Bride and her maidens light their lamps and go out to meet the Bridegroom.
+The Bride had been waiting with her maidens for the sound of the trumpets.
+She did not know exactly when her Bridegroom would come.
+Now, the Bride and her maidens light their lamps.
+They go out to meet the Bridegroom.
+Just as we do not know when Jesus will come again.

 Draw nigh to God, and he will draw nigh to you.
 (James 4:8)

-Then shall the kingdom of heaven be likened unto ten virgins, which took their lamps and went forth to meet the Bridegroom.
+Then the kingdom of heaven shall be like ten virgins.
+They took their lamps and went forth to meet the Bridegroom.
 (Mathew 25:1)

 Often, both the Bride and Bridegroom wore crowns during the ceremony.